NUin International Student Advisor

 Division/College: College of Professional Studies

 An ISA applicant must be a recent graduate of Northeastern University.
-N.U.in participants are spending their first semester abroad and will transition to Northeastern University’s Boston campus in January.
-The ISA serves as the direct link between the participant and Northeastern
+The ISA serves as the direct link between the participant and Northeastern.

-The (ISA) will support participants who will be traveling on this program by acting as a peer advisor, guide, and role model.
-The ISA will work cooperatively as a member of a team ensuring the safety and wellbeing of participants and contribute to the development and overall success of the program.
+The (ISA) will support students who will be participating in The N.U.in Program by acting as a peer advisor, guide, and role model.
+The ISA will work cooperatively as a member of the on-site team ensuring the safety and wellbeing of participants and contribute to the development and overall success of the program.
 Additionally, the ISA will need to balance his/her own experience of living abroad and personal responsibilities with the professional responsibilities listed below.